hybrs/tweet-sentiment-analysis/README.md

 ### SemEval-2017 SubTask 4A: Sentiment Analysis in Twitter

-Experiment using test data from reruns of SemEval from 2013 up to 2017, running `run_bertft.py` option *parameters* achieves state of the art scores across multiple test sets. *(e.g as reported in [Rosenthal et al., 2017](http://alt.qcri.org/semeval2017/task4/data/uploads/semeval2017-task4.pdf) in 2017 the top f1-score was 0.00000000, our system achives 0.00000000)*.
+Experiment using test data from reruns of SemEval from 2013 up to 2017, running `run_bertft.py` option *mode = test* achieves state of the art scores across multiple test sets. *(e.g as reported in [Rosenthal et al., 2017](http://alt.qcri.org/semeval2017/task4/data/uploads/semeval2017-task4.pdf) in 2017 the top f1-score was 0.685, our system achives 0.694)*.